tomazweiss/tomazweiss.github.io/_posts/2023-10-15-so_2023_compensation.md

 Exploring data from the [Stack Overflow Developer Survey 2023](https://survey.stackoverflow.co/2023/){:target="_blank"} with simplified boxplots.

-We must be aware that this survey data is biased.
+We should be aware that this survey data is biased.
 Countries with less than 30 responses after applying all filters have been removed from the image.